 Let’s take it from the top… What is CBD and why do our bodies need it?
 Join us and find out!

 A Burst of Popularity

 CBD (short for Cannabidiol) often finds itself the subject of debate.
-Recent popularity has seen users all over the world turn to this wonder-supplement in the hope of treating a myriad of conditions.
-It is used for your hair, for your skin, as an anti-depressant or as a pain reliever.
+Recent popularity has seen users all over the world turn to this wonder-supplement in the hope of getting it’s benefits.
+It is used for your hair and skin.
 How often do those following the craze really stop and examine what it is that they are ingesting?
 If you have landed here, then you are in the right place to figure it all out.

 There are two main types of CBD that manufacturers use to draw in those crowds.
 One of these is known as CBD Full Spectrum, while the other is known as CBD Isolate.
 Which one you take depends on a variety of factors so let’s dig deeper.

 What we found straight away was that anyone who is supplementing with CBD should consult their doctor.
 This is especially true if your motif is to switch out a medication with CBD – which we would never suggest.
 If you are in any doubt, seek medical advice.

 CBD is one of many chemical compounds that work together to make the Cannabis species of plant.
 There are several other compounds, one of which is THC.
 That particular compound is the one that makes you ‘high’ when you use marijuana.
 When we remove CBD from a plant, we get none of that.

 Fun Fact: if you take enough CBD when you are “stoned” you will actually offset those feelings and make yourself more sober.